ahuacate/pfsense-setup/README.md

 # 5. Setup OpenVPN Client Server
 Now this guide presumes you’re subscribing to a VPN service provider.
 This guide uses ExpressVPN where a standard subscription includes 5x user accounts.
 So we are going to create 5x OpenVPN clients: 2x vpngate-world-0(x) and 3x vpngate-local-0(x).

-Now you will need to fill out many of these boxes with information from your chosen VPN provider and you will need to duplicate it for each server you want to connect with.
+Now you will need to fill out many of these boxes with information from your chosen VPN provider and you will need to duplicate it for each server you want to connect to.

 It is important also that you give each OpenVPN Client you setup a descriptive name.
 I create mine like this: